Private 1st Class George C. Beebe (1919–1944)

 George C. Beebe headstone (Courtesy of Jon Strupp)

 Private 1st Class Beebe was buried at the U.S. Military Cemetery St. Laurent on June 12, 1944 (Plot A, Row 10, Grave 196).
 He was posthumously awarded the Purple Heart.
 After the war, in 1947, the government offered his family the option of either repatriating his body or having it remain in a permanent overseas cemetery.
 Beebe’s mother chose the latter option.
-His body was disinterred on September 17, 1947 and reburied soon after at what is now known as the Normandy American Cemetery (Plot J, Row 23, Grave 8).
+His body was disinterred on September 17, 1947, and reburied soon after at what is now known as the Normandy American Cemetery (Plot J, Row 23, Grave 8).
+He is also honored at Veterans Memorial Park in New Castle, Delaware.

 Notes